-128 Why does INE launch TAS orders?
-TAS order aims to provide
+Why did INE launch TAS orders?

 TAS order aims to provide an efficient and effective risk management tool in the market which can lower traders' risk management costs, so as to enhance the proportion of brick-andmortar enterprise investors and the crude oil price influence.